stolostron/kui-web-terminal/README.md

 ## How to run Nightwatch tests

-1. Pull the latest MCM-KUI image from integration OR use your own image.
-Retag the image as `mcm-kui-proxy:latest`.
-2. In the root directory, run `make install`.
-2. Initialize and fetch the automated tests repo by running `git submodule update --init --recursive`
+1. If you don't already have the test submodule, initialize and fetch the automated tests repo by running `git submodule update --init --recursive`
-3. Now, from the the `tests` directory, run `make setup-dependencies`
-4. Export the following environment variables:
-    - TEST_URL (`<cluster host>:<cluster port>`)
-    - TEST_USER (`login username`)
-    - TEST_PASSWORD (`login password`)
-5. In the root directory, run `make tests-dev FUNCTIONAL_TESTS="TRUE"`.
-Some dependencies will be installed, and tests should run automatically.
-A docker container will spin up, the KUI UI should be able to be accessed via `https://localhost:8081/kui`
-6. From this point you can run tests via `nightwatch` command from the `tests/` directory.
-You may need to install nightwatch globally to use the command (`npm install -g nightwatch`).
+2. Follow the steps in [mcm-kui-tests](https://github.ibm.com/IBMPrivateCloud/mcm-kui-tests#how-to-run-nightwatch-tests).

 ## Makefile Commands